 Buy it here (Rs 12,599) by Indie Picks

-Inspired from Madhubani art of wall painting from Mithila in Bihar, this pure tussar silk monochrome saree is adorned with tribal motifs of wildlife.
+Inspired by Madhubani art of wall painting from Mithila in Bihar, this pure tussar silk monochrome saree is adorned with tribal motifs of wildlife.
 The pallu especially is a great tribute to the master craftsmen of Mithila.
 A great combination of beige and black, this artsy saree is ideal for formal dinner and brunches.
 Accessorize with heavy silver jewellery or tribal themed neckpiece to carry off the unconventional look.

 Buy it here (Rs 10,799) by Rudrakaashe